mehmetcanayaz/countryreputation/README.md

 #### tF value.ipynb:
 The code estimates the critical value for our IV coefficient as in Lee, McCrary, Moreira, Porter (2022).
 We provide the necessary criteria for a 5% test on our IV procedure.
 The necessary content can be found in Section A.7 (see pages 13-20) of Lee, McCrary, Moreira, and Porter (2022)’s Online Appendix at http://www.princeton.edu/~davidlee/wp/tfNBERfinal_appendix.pdf.

+#### CountryNames.do:
+This code cleans segment country names based on other dataframes.
+It contains ~14,000 lines of code.